-Lakes, ponds, reservoirs, rivers, springs, streams and wells, provide sources of drinking water (both tap water and bottled water) and in Gallatin's case it is the Cumberland River - Old Hickory Lake.
-As water travels across the land or through the ground, it can dissolve naturally occurring minerals, in some cases, radioactive material, and can be polluted by animal and human activity.
-Contaminants that can be expected in untreated source water include:

-Biological Contaminants - such as bacteria and viruses, which may come from septic systems, sewage treatment plants, livestock, and wildlife

-Inorganic Contaminants - such as metals, salts and turbidity, which may be naturally occurring or the result of urban stormwater run-off, industrial/domestic wastewater,

-Organic Chemicals - such as synthetic and volatile organics which are the result of industrial activity, storm run-off, septic systems, etc.

-Pesticides and Herbicides - which may come from a variety of sources including farming, storm run-off and residential uses.

-Radioactive Materials - which may come from the water passing through natural deposits.
+Lakes, ponds, reservoirs, rivers, springs, streams and wells, provide sources of drinking water (both tap water and bottled water) and in Gallatin's case, it is the Cumberland River - Old Hickory Lake.
+As water travels accross the land or through the ground, it can dissolve naturally occuring minerals, in some cases, radioactive material, and can be polluted by animal and human activity.
+Contaminants that can be expected in untreated source water include: biological contaminants (such as bacteria and viruses, which may come from septic systems, sewage treatment plants, livestock, and wildlife); inorganic contaminants (such as metals, salts and turbidity, which may be naturally occurring or the result of urban stormwater run-off, industrial/domestic wastewater, farming, etc.); organic chemicals (such as synthetic and volatile organics which are the result of industrial activity, storm runoff, septic systems, etc.); pesticides and herbicides (which may come from a variety of sources including farming, storm run-off and residential uses); or radioactive materials (which may come from the water passing through natural deposits).

-In order to insure that tap water is safe to drink, the EPA and the Tennessee Department of Environment and Conservation prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, the EPA and the Tennessee Department of Environment and Conservation prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.

-Water's Trip To Your Tap
+Water's Trip to Your Tap

-Gallatin's water goes through several steps, to ensure its quality, on its trip to your tap.
-First the water is pumped from an intake on the Cumberland River - Old Hickory Lake to the Water Treatment Plant.
-Once the water reaches the treatment plant it is pre-chlorinated, PAC (polyaluminum chloride) is added to aid in settling, and powdered activated carbon is added to aid in taste and odor control, then the water proceeds through areas called flocculation basins and begins the sedimentation process (where larger particles are formed and allowed to sink to the bottom), the water then flows into the plants filtration system and becomes crystal clear.
-At this point the water receives post chlorination (to prevent bacteria from developing), aquadene (for corrosion control), and flouride (to help in preventing tooth decay).
+Gallatin's water goes through several steps to ensure its quality on its trip to your tap.
+First, the water is pumped from an intake on the Cumberland River - Old Hickory Lake to the Water Treatment Plant.
+Once the water reaches the treatment plant, it is pre-chlorinated, PAC (polyaluminum chloride) is added to aid in settling, and powdered activated carbon is added to aid in taste and odor control.
+Then, the water proceeds through areas called flocculation basins and begins the sedimentation process (where larger particles are formed and allowed to sink to the bottom).
+The water then flows into the plants filtration system and becomes crystal clear.
+At this point the water receives post chlorination (to prevent bacteria from developing), aquadene (for corrosion control), and fluoride (to help in preventing tooth decay).
 The treated water flows into a clearwell and is then pumped into the water distribution system.

-Important Health Information:
+Important Health Information